sysdiglabs/charts/charts/cloud-connector/README.md

 # Cloud Connector

-This chart deploys the Sysdig Cloud connector on your Kubernetes cluster.
+This chart deploys the Sysdig Cloud connector on your Kubernetes cluster to enable threat-detection and image scanning capabilities for the main three providers; AWS, GCP and Azure

 ## Installing the Chart